GFaure9/mood-detection/README.md

 Feel free to fork it and make your own changes/improvements (and eventually create a pull request).

----
 ## Prerequisites/Dependencies

-- Python 3.10 or higher (this is what I used but probably older versions also work, typically >=3.8)
+- Python 3.10 or higher (this is what I used but older versions probably also work, typically >=3.8)

 List of needed dependencies:
 - TensorFlow (for all the DL pipelines)
 - OpenCV (to modify/visualize images)
 - Matplotlib (not mandatory, to plot curves...)

 ## Installation